christofs/BIB18/readme.md

 * `data`: The data of the *Bibliographie* in several formats.
 * `docs`: Static pages rendered by Quarto for the website.
 * `figures`: Figures generated as part of the analysis.
+* `results`: Various data summaries created from the full dataset.
 * `source`: Markdown files and Jupyter notebooks with scripts and texts.